Evergreen content that will bring you leads for years: A beginner’s guide

 Why is evergreen content important?

-There’s a reason marketers and copywriters work hard to develop evergreen content and that is because the advantages are both far-reaching and substantial.
+There’s a reason content writers work hard to develop evergreen content: the advantages are both far-reaching and substantial.
 Let’s take a closer look at the top five benefits of evergreen content.

 Evergreen content (which, incidentally, usually happens to be long-form content) tends to do really well on search engines.
 In fact, this type of content can get you ranking for your desired keywords and search terms even in the long run.

-Because you have a better position on search engines, your evergreen content brings more organic (that is non-paid) traffic to your website.
+Because you have a better position on search engines, your evergreen content brings more organic (non-paid) traffic to your website.
 And since evergreen content doesn’t expire or lose popularity, you can expect that post to bring consistent traffic throughout the years.

 A woman's hand rests on a computer mouse

-Content is a great way to introduce products and / or services to an already-interested audience—and spontaneously garner new leads for your business.
-But before that can happen, you need to land your pages in front of the right people.
+Content is a great way to introduce products and services to an already-interested audience—and spontaneously garner new leads for your business.
+But before that can happen, you need to get your pages in front of the right people.
 That’s where evergreen content can give you a significant advantage over competitors.

-TIP: Backlinks give you credibility—online and offline!
-Because when others link to your pages and materials, that signifies that they are, in essence, guaranteeing the quality of your content.
+Backlinks (hyperlinks from other websites to yours) give you credibility—online and offline!
+Because when others link to your pages and materials, that signifies a vote of confidence for your content.

 This is an advantage everyone can appreciate!
-Rather than churn out 10 pieces of content per week to stay relevant, you can just focus on select evergreen content.
-In turn you save time, energy and, if you’re hiring a content writer to do the work for you, even on costs for content development.
+Rather than churn out 10 pieces of content per week to stay relevant, you can just focus on strategic evergreen content.

 Woman holding a clipboard and pen in hand